Efimov state: Theory

 The geometric progression of the energy levels of Efimov states is an example of a emergent discrete scaling symmetry.
 This phenomenon, exhibiting a renormalization group limit cycle, is closely related to the scale invariance of the $1/r^2$ form of the quantum mechanical potential of the system.

+The result above is obtained in the so-called zero-range limit of the two-body interaction, where the range is of the interaction is taken to zero while the scattering length is kept constant.
+An artifact of this zero-range limit is seen in the fact that the scale invariant Efimov spectrum possesses bound states with infinite binding energy.
+In other words, the zero-range Efimov spectrum does not have a well defined ground state, a manifestation of a more general phenomenon in three-body quantum systems known as the Thomas collapse.
+In a more realistic model of the two-body interaction, with a non-zero interaction range, the scaling symmetry will be broken by a lowest Efimov state with an energy $E_*$, with an associated length scale known as the three-body parameter.
+For such finite range potentials, the Efimov scaling as set by $s_0$ is only valid for very weakly bound three-body states where $E_N \rightarrow 0$.
+For low-lying states, such as the ground state and first excited state, the scaling is broken by finite range corrections.

 Experimental results

 In 2005, the research group of Rudolf Grimm and Hanns-Christoph Nägerl at the Institute for Experimental Physics at the University of Innsbruck experimentally confirmed the existence of such a state for the first time in an ultracold gas of caesium atoms.
 In 2006, they published their findings in the scientific journal Nature.

 Further experimental support for the existence of the Efimov state has been given recently by independent groups.
 Almost 40 years after Efimov's purely theoretical prediction, the characteristic periodic behavior of the states has been confirmed.